 Heaven and Hell A True Reflection of our Inner State of Mind

 It’s well said that we ourselves are the sole creator of ‘heaven’ and ‘hell’ during our life itself.
 These are not the imaginary ‘places’ beyond earth where we take re-birth after death.
 We create and experience such conditions in this life only.
 When our sufferings are severe and continuous, we create ‘hell’ and when our life is full of joy and happiness, we make ‘heaven’ in our life.
-It all depends on how well or bad we manage our minds.
+It all depends on how well or badly we manage our minds.
 The mind can be our best master or the worst servant that we can ever imagine, depending on the control we exercise over it.
 Outer reality is nothing but the reflection of our Inner State Of Mind i.e Our own inner World.

 If we are happy and contented then the outer world is full of joy and happiness.
 On the contrary, if the mind is depressed, sad or distressed then the world around us becomes unfriendly and hostile.
 It’s just a matter of how we perceive the world in our minds.

 “We are what we think.
 We all arise from our thoughts.
 With our thoughts, we make the world.”
 Thus, spoke Lord Buddha around 2,500 years ago.
-In a very real sense, we are an active participant in the creation of reality around us.
+In a very real sense, we are active participants in the creation of reality around us.
 If our mind is filled with negativity, anger, and fearful thoughts and feelings, we attract similar conditions from the outside reality.
 Likewise, if we are joyful and full of positivity, the world will look pleasant and cheerful.